Pittsfordipterus

 Pittsfordipterus ("wing from Pittsford") is a genus of eurypterid, an extinct group of aquatic arthropods.
-Pittsfordipterus is classified as part of the family Adelophthalmidae, the only clade in the derived ("advanced") Adelophthalmoidea superfamily of eurypterids.
-Fossils of the single and type species, P. phelpsae, have been discovered in deposits of Silurian age in Pittsford, New York state.
-The genus is named after Pittsford, where the two only known specimens have been found.
+Pittsfordipterus is classified as part of the family Pittsfordipteridae, in the Adelophthalmoidea superfamily of eurypterids.
+Two species are known, P. phelpsae and P. maria, found in Silurian (Llandovery–Ludlow) deposits in the United States (New York and Pennsylvania).

-Pittsfordipterus was a basal ("primitive") genus that was distinguished from the more derived adelophthalmids by the specialization of its genital operculum (a plate-like segment which contains the genital aperture) and its long and narrow eyes, being Bassipterus closest relative.
-With an estimated length of 6 cm (2.4 in), Pittsfordipterus was one of the smallest adelophthalmids.
+Pittsfordipterus was a basal ("primitive") genus that was distinguished from more derived adelophthalmoids by the specialization of its genital operculum (a plate-like segment which contains the genital aperture) and its long and narrow eyes, being Bassipterus closest relative.
+With an estimated length of 6 cm (2.4 in), Pittsfordipterus phelpsae was one of the smallest adelophthalmoids.